vigetlabs/microcosm/docs/api/domains.md

 ### `commit(next, staged)`

+Think of this as: How should a domin write to the "public" `repo.state` (to be consumed by your React components) when storing a different "private" representation of your data in your domain?

-How should a domain actually write to `repo.state`?
-This is useful for serializing a complex data structure, such as a `Map`, into form easier for public consumption:
+For example: if you want to serialize a complex data structure, such as a `Map`, into a form easier for public consumption:

 ```javascript
 import Immutable from 'immutable'